BrunoLevy/mini-gmp-plus/README.md

 and easy-to-use CMakeList (tested under Windows, Linux, Mac).

-My changes are listed in [mini-gmp-plus-Changelog](mini-gmp-plus-Changelog), and indicated by [Bruno Levy] tags in the sources.
+My changes are listed in [mini-gmp-plus-Changelog](mini-gmp-plus-Changelog), and indicated by `[Bruno Levy]` tags in the sources, with the date and reason for the modification.

 Design rationale
 ----------------